 Classroom displays: effective practiceWhat makes an effective classroom display?
 We look at what to include in classroom and whole-school displays in a variety of school settings.
 We also include guidance on Ofsted's consideration of displays, tips on building displays and examples of displays from schools.

-Covering LGBT content in your curriculumThe DfE expects all pupils to be taught LGBT content, but you can decide when and what is appropriate.
+Covering LGBT content in your curriculumThe DfE expects all pupils to be taught lesbian, gay, bisexual and transgender (LGBT) content, but you can decide when and what is appropriate.
 Find out how you can make your curriculum more inclusive.

 Curriculum provision in PRUs and APsPupil referral units (PRUs) and alternative provisions (APs) aren't required to follow the National Curriculum, but they do have to provide a good alternative curriculum.
 Find out what this includes, and see examples of curriculum offers from other PRUs and APs.